normoes/docker-node-redis-cluster/README.md

 # docker-node-redis-cluster
-simple node view count wit redis primary and replica with protected mode on/off
+simple node view count with redis primary and replica with protected mode on/off

 The scripts: